Comparing Proctor's Cost of Living to the National Average

-- Average Rent: Typically lower than national averages.
+- Proctor's housing costs are significantly lower than national averages.

 Healthcare Expenses